citinotes

 The lawyer-saint

-San Gennaro said yes.
-With the liquefaction of his blood, San Gennaro gave his approval.
-But above all, given that for Neapolitans hunger has always been the biggest problem, San Gennaro will come to their dreams and manage to dictate the right lotto numbers to the one he has chosen beforehand so that he wins tons of money and chases his misery away. […]
+[…] With the liquefaction of his blood, San Gennaro gave his approval. considering that hunger perpetually haunts the Neapolitans, San Gennaro will come to their dreams dictating the winning lotto numbers to the ones he has chosen.
+This act promises prosperity, alleviating their misery through substantial financial gains. […]

-San Gennaro will never advise his people to get to work; he will advise them to go and play the Lotto numbers, thanks to which all of the players’ most obsessive problems will be solved in the best way and without any effort.
-The Lotto game, one of the main weekly activities of the Neapolitans across social classes, is an extension of San Gennaro.
-These two are linked.
+San Gennaro will never advise Neapolitans to go to work; he guides his people to play the Lotto, ensuring that the most pressing issues for players are effortlessly resolved.
+The Lotto game, geeply ingrained in the weekly activities of the locals across social strata, serves as an extension of San Gennaro’s lucky spirit.
+These two are inseparably linked.

 Domenico Rea, Visite privée : Naples, Chêne, 1991.